rrovetto/Orbital-Space-Ontology-Project/README.md

 * [GitPage](https://rrovetto.github.io/Orbital-Space-Ontology-Project/)

 ## Status
 * In-progress, subject-to-revision.
-Independently pursued by author since inception in 2011, but actively open to formal partnerships and support.
+Independently pursued by author since inception in 2011.
+As a personal project that is presently unfunded, formal support is desired and needed.

-* **Needs Formal Support:** financial, educational, and technical support needed.
-The project needs funding, formal work collaborations, and a stable development environment.
-As unfunded work, donations or sponsors are welcome.
-Employment or PhD study options to sustainably realize the project vision are desired.
-These opportunities are needed for the author to continue development in a sustainable, protected, mentored, and learning environment.
+## Support the project - How you can help
+The project vision needs financial, educational, technical, and human resources support, including a stable development environment.
+Open to formal work collaborations & partners.
+  * **Financial support:** Patrons and sponsors desired.
 Please [contact](https://ontospace.wordpress.com/contact) if you can help.

-## Support the project - How you can help
-* If you find value in this project, please [Donate Here](https://tinyurl.com/y9qegjsh) or [Here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+If you find value in this project, please [Donate Here](https://tinyurl.com/y9qegjsh) or [Here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
 Or click the pink heart 'Sponsor' button at the top of the page.
+  * **Employment support:** employers who would like to hire me for this project or similar work should [contact](https://ontospace.wordpress.com/contact) me.
+  * **Educational support:** I am interested in finding a PhD study opportunity with this as my phd project/thesis.
+Professors should [contact](https://ontospace.wordpress.com/contact)
+  * **Technical support:** Need subject-matter experts in astrodynamics, informatics, computer science, AI, semantic web technology, etc.
+These opportunities are needed for the author to continue development in a sustainable, protected, mentored, and learning environment. *
-* See the [CONTRIBUTING page](https://github.com/rrovetto/Orbital-Space-Ontology-Project/blob/master/CONTRIBUTING.md) about the needs of the project.
+* See also the [CONTRIBUTING page](https://github.com/rrovetto/Orbital-Space-Ontology-Project/blob/master/CONTRIBUTING.md) about the needs of the project.
 * [Schedule a Partnership Discussion Here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/sb83f723d7838e4484783cc5a1c675f0e6eedf99d)

 ## Access